torutakenaga/torutakenaga.github.io/about.md

 Toru Takenaga is a researcher and movement artist based in Japan.
 He works in infectious disease and vaccine development, focusing on structural analysis and system coordination.
-In performance, he explores tango and kendo—emphasizing timing, restraint, and clarity of motion.
+In performance, he explores tango and kendo —emphasizing timing, restraint, and clarity of motion.
 His approach connects scientific inquiry with physical expression through the lens of structure and function.

 ---